-Characteristically, these headaches are generally mild to moderate in intensity and can last from hours to days.
+Muscle tension headaches are generally mild to moderate in intensity and can last from hours to days.
 There is a constant tight or pressure sensation, generally feeling like a tight band is wrapping around the head.
-There is commonly pain and tightness in the area of the neck and shoulder.
-Pain generally starts in the base of the skull or temporal regions of the head and spreads outwards to affect other areas of the head and neck.
+There will also be pain and tightness in the neck and shoulder area.
+Pain starts in the base of the skull or temporal regions of the head and spreads outwards to affect other areas of the head and neck.

 Chiropractors for headaches can successfully treat neck-related headaches.
 This is through utilizing neck pain chiropractic, spinal adjustments, therapeutic exercises and stretches, soft tissue techniques such as trigger point work and massage, and by going through counseling about lifestyle modification and neck-related headaches.
 All these can significantly help in achieving great outcomes during the treatment process.

 Headache Prevention Tips

 Practice proper posture and ergonomics.
-Proper posture and ergonomics keeps stress to the cervical and upper thoracic spine to a minimum.
-Proper body biomechanics keeps irritation and injury to the pain sensitive spinal tissues to a minimum.
+Proper posture and ergonomics eliminate stress in the cervical and upper thoracic spine.
+It also helps decrease irritation, injury, and pain on the sensitive spinal tissues.

 Proper stress management.
-Stress is a major trigger of headaches.
-If you find your stress levels are excessive, contact our office so we could help you treat your headache in the best way possible.
-We can appropriately assist you in appropriately managing your stress levels.
+Stress is a major cause of headaches.
+If you find your stress levels are high, please contact our office so we could help you treat your headache in the best way possible.
+We can appropriately assist you in managing your stress levels for migraine relief.

 Regular exercise.
-Routine physical activity keeps the body and mind strong, healthy and happy.
+Regular physical activity keeps our body and mind strong.
+It also keeps us healthy and happy.
 A minimum of 3 times per week for 40 minutes should be your goal.
-To make your exercise activity more fun, involve your friends and family, mix up the activities, keep it fun and stay consistent!
+To make your exercise activity more fun, involve your friends and family, do some mix-ups and stay consistent.

 Proper diet and nutrition.
-Providing your body with the proper fuel through proper diet and nutrition allows the body to fight off disease and function at a higher level.
+Providing your body with the proper fuel through a healthy diet and nutrition allows the body to fight diseases and function to a higher level.